novasamatech/parity-signer/docs/src/tutorials/Start.md

 ### Set up phone

 Before installing the Signer, you need to set up the phone.
 It is essential that you enable sufficient authentication method; your secret seeds in Signer are as safe as the phone is.
 Seed secrets are protected with hardware encryption based on vendor authentification protocol.
-Other than that, you might want to select dark mode (Signer remains dark for historic reasons)
+Other than that, you might want to select dark mode (Signer remains dark for historic reasons).

 ### Install Signer